tcdsv/oasdiff/docs/BREAKING-CHANGES.md

 ### Localization
 To display changes in other languages, use the `--lang` flag.
-Currently English and Russian are supported.
+Currently English, Russian and Brazilian Portuguese are supported.
 [Please improve oasdiff by adding your own language](https://github.com/oasdiff/oasdiff/issues/383).

 ### Customizing Severity Levels